 Upon successful completion, SST course participants will be qualified and able to:

 - Identify who, what, when, where and why considerations for snorkel surveys

 - Conduct standard snorkeling protocols to enumerate adult and juvenile fish

 - Identify adult and juvenile fish and habitats

 - Implement snorkel survey and river safety protocols

 - Collect and manage snorkel survey field data

 Kyle Milburn, BSc., Fisheries Biologist

 Kyle Milburn has 10 years experience conducting fisheries and hydrometric studies in British Columbia.
-Since 2008, Kyle has worked with as a consultant conducting environmental impact assessments for Independent Power Producers as well as conducting water use plan studies for BC Hydro.
+Since 2008, Kyle has worked as a consultant conducting environmental impact assessments, for Independent Power Producers, as well as conducting water use plan studies for BC Hydro.

 Kyle has worked on countless streams throughout British Columbia and has extensive knowledge in the fields of fisheries resource inventory, snorkel surveying, fish habitat assessment, in stream flow studies, ramping studies/stranding monitoring, water quality testing and hydrometric installations and measurements.